-What is the Food system?
+What is a food system?

-The food system is a complex web of production, manufacture, delivery, consumption and health; it encompasses the entire process that it takes to put food on our plate from farm to fork.
-It is heavily influenced by many factors such as the choices we make and the demands we put on the planet and the economy.
-The FixOurFood team takes a food systems approach, which means we don’t think of each element on its own, we consider how changes to one aspect of the system can impact on another; both in a positive and negative way.
+In FixOurFood we take a food system approach to our research.
+A food system is a complex web of production, manufacture, delivery, consumption and health for a particular region or country.
+It encompass the entire process that it takes to put food on our plate from farm to fork.
+Food systems are heavily influenced by many factors such as the choices we make and the demands we put on the planet and the economy as we produce or consume food.

 What is a regenerative food system?

 One of the challenges in supporting transformation is radical visions and imaginations of what the outcome of change might be.
 This is difficult to achieve if we have limited personal experience of how things can be really different.
 In FixOurFood, we are therefore relying on a new concept, called regenerative systems to help us guide the development of actions that we believe will be transformational.

 A regenerative food system is one where human and environmental wellbeing spiral up and reinforce each other.
 Most of our human systems are degenerative, where actions result in the exploitation of natural resources and the degradation of the wider systems on which we depend.
 Instead we need to find ways to create new kinds of regenerative food systems that go well beyond just reducing harm to sustainable and where ‘life creates the conditions to generate more life’ – both for people and our planet.
 Part of the role of FixOurFood is then to help examine what a regenerative food system might look like, and use this to better inform how we can support transformation towards such systems.
 You may find this film, created by Future Stewards useful in understanding the concept of ‘regenerative’.